Confidence Intervals for Stochastic Arithmetic: Background on Stochastic Arithmetic Methods

 \subsection{Estimating the result quality: significant digits}

 Let us denote by $x$ the quantity computed by a deterministic numerical program.
-Different values can be defined for this result: \begin{itemize} \item $x_{\text{real}}$ is the value of $x$ that would be computed with an infinitely precise, real arithmetic; \item $x_{\text{\sc ieee}}$ is the value which is computed by the program, when run on a computer that uses standard IEEE arithmetic; \item ${X_1, X_2, \ldots, X_n}$ are the values returned by $n$ runs of the program using stochastic arithmetic.
+Different values can be defined for this result: \begin{itemize} \item $x_{\text{real}}$ is the value of $x$ that would be computed with an infinitely precise, real arithmetic; \item $x_{\text{\sc ieee}}$ is the value that is computed by the program, when run on a computer that uses standard IEEE arithmetic with default rounding; \item ${X_1, X_2, \ldots, X_n}$ are the values returned by $n$ runs of the program using stochastic arithmetic.
 These are seen as $n$ realizations of the same random variable $X$. \end{itemize}